-Comparing HTTPS vs VPN can be quite confusing.
+Comparing HTTPS vs. VPN can be quite confusing.

 Both HTTPS and VPN are two different things, but each of them shares the same goal of ensuring online privacy and security to Internet users.

-Therefore, you might be asking yourself, "What's the difference between HTTPS and VPN?" or "Do I need to use a VPN with HTTPS?
-Is HTTP over VPN secure?”
+Therefore, you may be wondering, "What's the difference between HTTPS and VPN?," "Do I need to use a VPN with HTTPS?," and "Is HTTP over VPN secure?”

 But firstly, let's define what HTTPS and VPN actually are.

-What is HTTPS?
+What Is HTTPS?

 Hypertext Transfer Protocol Secure, or HTTPS, is an Internet connection protocol developed for secure data transfer between web browsers and websites.